-The theoretical object representing the response of the surface is the frequency-domain elastodynamic \emph{Green's function}, which is a function describing the dynamic displacement field arising in a half-space when loaded by a force that is harmonic both in time and in space -- a force with prescribed surface wave vector ($k$-vector) and frequency.\cite{Every1997} The Green's function is difficult to obtain experimentally, because that would require detecting the displacement field with a simultaneous application of the force.
+The theoretical object representing the response of the surface is the \emph{frequency-domain surface elastodynamic Green's function}, which is a function describing the dynamic displacement field arising on a surface of a half-space when loaded by a force that is harmonic both in time and space -- a force with prescribed surface wavevector ($k$-vector) and frequency.\cite{Every1997} The frequency-domain Green's function is difficult to obtain experimentally because it requires detecting the displacement field immediately after the force is applied and at the same location.
 However, the state-of-the-art laser-ultrasonic techniques for materials characterization are not far from accomplishing this task.
-Spatially harmonic sources are routinely used in the transient grating spectroscopy method (TGS, setup shown in Figure \ref{fig1}(a)), which is a technique utilizing two coherent laser beams to create interference fringes on the surface of the sample (Figure \ref{fig1}(b)).\cite{rogers1997,Maznev1998,hofmann_transient_2019} The interference pattern acts as an array of line-like thermoacoustic sources (Figure \ref{fig1}(c)) with a harmonic energy profile in the direction perpendicular to the fringes; this direction determines the orientation of the surface $k$-vector of the acoustic waves generated by the pattern, and can be changed by rotating the sample with respect to the optical path.\cite{Stoklasova2021} In the time domain, the TGS source is a short pulse, spanning a broad frequency band from which any chosen frequency can be analyzed separately using spectral methods.
-This means that the TGS technique is, in theory, perfectly suitable for fulfilling the assumptions for the Green's function in terms of the prescribed force.
+Spatially harmonic sources are routinely used in the transient grating spectroscopy method (TGS, setup shown in Figure \ref{fig1}(a)), which is a technique utilizing two coherent laser beams to create interference fringes on the surface of the sample (Figure \ref{fig1}(b)).\cite{rogers1997,Maznev1998,hofmann_transient_2019} The interference pattern acts as an array of line-like thermoacoustic sources (Figure \ref{fig1}(c)) with a harmonic energy perpendicular to the fringes; this direction determines the orientation of the surface $k$-vector of the acoustic waves generated by the pattern, and can be changed by rotating the sample with respect to the optical path.\cite{Stoklasova2021} In the time domain, the TGS source is a short pulse, spanning a broad frequency band from which any chosen frequency can be analyzed separately using spectral methods.
+This means that the TGS technique is, in theory, perfectly suitable for fulfilling the assumptions for the frequency-domain Green's function in terms of the spatio-temporal character of the prescribed force.
 But is it also capable of detecting the immediate response of the surface to this force?